kevkjun/kevkjun.github.io/about.md

 ---
 layout: page
-title: About
 permalink: /about/
 ---

-I'm currently a Master's Candidate in Computer Science at the University of Chicago.
-Interested in high performance computing and fintech.
-I spend my days studying, working on projects or chilling with my beautiful wife and dog.
+I'm a first year Master's student at the University of Chicago interested in databases, high performance computing and fintech.

+I love designing and building things that make processes more efficient.

+When I'm not studying or working on projects, I enjoy film, music, cooking and chilling with my beautiful wife and dog.

 ### More Information